Klassisk reise gjennom den sagnomsuste Nordøstpassasjen

 Day 3: Whale Bone Alley and Gil’mimyl Hot Springs

-We visit Whale Bone Alley on Yttygran Island, one of the most significant and intriguing archaeological sites in the Arctic.
-This afternoon we plan a landing at the Gil’mimyl Hot Springs.
+Whale Bone Alley on Yttygran Island is one of the most significant and intriguing archaeological sites in the Arctic.
+The waters nearby remain rich feeding grounds for whales, weather permitting we will look to take the Zodiacs in search of Gray Whales and walrus.
+This afternoon we plan a landing at the Gil’mimyl Hot Springs, Sandhill Cranes usually breed in the area.

 Day 4: Cape Dezhnev and Uelen Village

-Early this morning we will be at Cape Dezhnev, the eastern extremity of the Eurasian continent.
-This afternoon we visit the nearby village of Uelen.
-Here we enjoy the hospitality of the local people who are predominantly Chukchi and enjoy a cultural performance and visit the bone-carving studio.
+Early this morning we will arrive at Cape Dezhnev, the eastern extremity of the Eurasian continent.
+The Bering Strait is a vitally important migratory pathway, we may see flocks of King, Common and Spectacled Eiders passing south.
+In the afternoon enjoy the hospitality of the local people in the village of Uelen who are predominantly Chukchi.
+Our visit will include a cultural performance and visit to the famous bone-carving studio and museum.

 Day 5: Kolyuchin Island